mbchris/node-red-contrib-dl-azure-event-hub/README.md

 # node-red-contrib-dl-azure-event-hub
 This node can be used to send messages from node-RED to the Azure EventHub.
+It was forked since the original node from clovity showed instabilities (node-red restarts after several days depending on the memory of your device).

 It is based on https://github.com/clovityinc/node-red-contrib-azure-event-hub-send-message therefore the documentation was extracted and modified from there.

 ## Input Parameters